Krishna (2007 film): Cast

+Production

+This film marks the second collaboration between Ganesh and M. D. Sridhar after Chellata (2006).
+Some of Ganesh's real life experiences were incorporated into the film and Ganesh was present during screenplay discussions with the director.
+Most of the songs were shot at a huge set erected at Abbaiah Naidu Studios, Bengaluru.
+A song devoted to Krishna was shot at Ranganathaswamy Temple, Srirangam.

 Soundtrack

 V. Harikrishna composed the background score and music for the film's soundtrack.
 The lyrics were penned by K. Kalyan, Kaviraj and Jayant Kaikini.
 The album consists of five tracks.

 Critical response

-A critic from Rediff.com wrote that "Krishna will be a treat for Ganesh fans".
+R. G. Vijayasarathy of Rediff.com wrote that "Krishna will be a treat for Ganesh fans".
 A critic from Deccan Herald wrote that the film had "The right mix of emotion, humour and action".

-Box-office

-In five theatres Krishna completed 100-days, while in 25 theatres the film completed 50 days.
+Box office

+As of November 2007, the film was running in theatres for four weeks in Bengaluru, Kolar, and Tumkur and made ₹1.5 crore.